 Professor Sir Robert Lechler PMedSci, President of the Academy of Medical Sciences, said: “The ability to navigate different sectors and disciplines is not a common skill and is not easily developed.
 Our new leadership programme will span sectors and help build connected groups of leaders.
 Participants will immerse themselves in a two year learning experience, with the look and feel of the scheme determined by their needs and interests.
 This is a bold programme that will offer a very different experience to existing leadership programmes – and I would like to heartily thank Dr Dennis and Dr Mireille Gillings, President and Vice President of the Dennis and Mireille Gillings Foundation, for their support and contribution to this important programme.”

-To find out more about the way the Academy supports biomedical and health researchers at critical times it their career, visit our programmes and grants page.
+To find out more about the way the Academy supports biomedical and health researchers at critical times it their career, visit our grants and programmes page.

 To support the work of the Academy visit our dedicated Support Us page.